mangos/MaNGOS/mangosFamily.md

 The following family of icons were designed by UnkleNuke of MaNGOS, each vary slightly by core/expansion.
 <br><br>The new logos [<img src="https://www.getmangos.eu/!assets_mangos/currentlogo.gif" width="32" valign="middle"/>](http://getmangos.eu) are based on the original mangos logo [<img src="https://www.getmangos.eu/!assets_mangos/oldlogo1.png" width="32" valign="middle"/>](http://getmangos.eu).
 The two circles are interlocked to symbolise the ying / yang relationship between the MangosD and RealmD Daemons.
-The Realm logo is designed to lock like a padlock.
+The Realm logo is designed to look like a padlock.

 [<img src="https://www.getmangos.eu/!assets_mangos/currentlogo.gif" width="32" valign="middle"/>](http://getmangos.eu)C++ Mangos:<br>
 ----